Building the Linux Kernel

 Now we will build the operating system kernel we will use for the guest: Linux.

-Similarly to what we did with Qemu, we first download the sources of Linux v6.6.4:
+Similarly to what we did with Qemu, we first clone a particular version of Linux's sources:

 cd ~/virt-101-exercise